Seabright State Beach

 - Lifeguards on duty (summer only)

 The area was once known as Castle Beach, named for a now-gone landmark, the Castle.
-The Castle was first built around the turn of the 20th Century by James Pilkington as a bathhouse.
-Over the years it was added to and operated as a restaurant and art gallery before it was demolished in 1967.
+The Castle was first built around the turn of the 20th century by James Pilkington as a bathhouse.
+Over the years it was expanded.
+It operated as a restaurant and art gallery before being demolished in 1967.
+Learn more about the beach’s colorful past in the book Santa Cruz’s Seabright Beach by historian and author Traci Bliss.
+Purchases benefit Friends of Santa Cruz State Parks and the Santa Cruz Museum of Natural History.

 Seabright Beach is a unit of nearby Twin Lakes State Beach.